cardinal-tetra/Brazilian-Medical-Data/README.md

 </table>
 </div>

 <a id='wrangling'></a>

 ## Data Wrangling

 ### Renaming

+**Problem One**

-**Problem One: ** The name for the appointment column ends with 'ID', but for the patient column it ends with 'Id'.
+The name for the appointment column ends with 'ID', but for the patient column it ends with 'Id'.

+**Problem Two**

-**Problem Two: ** There are spelling errors for columns, such as 'Hipertension' or 'Handcap'.
+There are spelling errors for columns, such as 'Hipertension' or 'Handcap'.

+**Problem Three**

-**Problem Three: ** Some column names could be rephrased to have clearer meaning: 'scholarship' should be renamed to 'bolsa' because it is really referring to whether the patient is sponsored under the Bolsa Familia program, we could rename 'SMS_received' to 'SMS', and 'No-show' to 'Missed'.
+Some column names could be rephrased to have clearer meaning: 'scholarship' should be renamed to 'bolsa' because it is really referring to whether the patient is sponsored under the Bolsa Familia program, we could rename 'SMS_received' to 'SMS', and 'No-show' to 'Missed'.

 ```python
 # fix problem one by renaming patient
 df = df.rename(columns = {'PatientId': 'PatientID'})
 ```

 ```python
 # fix problem two by correcting spelling errors
 df = df.rename(columns = {'Hipertension': 'Hypertension', 'Handcap': 'Handicap'})
 ```

 ```python
 # fix problem three by simplifying some names